wearepal/ecoacoustics/README.md

 # Deep Learning Soundscapes for Ecoacoustics
----

 This repository packages up the work I undertook for my internship with the Predictive Analytics Lab at Sussex University.
-The repository demonstrates how to use the Predictive Analytics Lab's Conduit framework integreation of the ecoacoustics audio dataset provided by Aldrige et al. [1], while also reproducing some of the results obtained by Sethi et al.[2].
+The repository demonstrates how to use the Predictive Analytics Lab's Conduit framework integreation of the ecoacoustics audio dataset provided by Aldrige et al. [1], while also reproducing some of the results obtained by Sethi et al. [2].

-### Installation
+## Installation

 Dependencies for this repository are managed with [Poetry] and it is recommended to install dependencies in a virtual environment as Conduit has quite a few dependencies.
 The following steps will show how this is done using [Anaconda].